 Ideas can, and will come, from many different directions.
 The best place to start is with a SWOT analysis, which incorporates current market trends.
-This can be used to analyse your company’s position and find a direction that is in line with your business strategy.
+This can be used to analyze your company’s position and find a direction that is in line with your business strategy.

-This is the next step in new product development.
-The strategy statement consists of three parts: the first part describes the target market, the planned product positioning and the sales, market share and profit goals for the first few years.
+4. Marketing Strategy Development: This is the next step in new product development.
+The strategy statement consists of three parts: the first part describes the target market, the planned product positioning, and the sales, market share, and profit goals for the first few years.
 The second part outlines the product’s planned price, distribution, and marketing budget for the first year.
 The third part of the marketing strategy statement describes the planned long-run sales, profit goals, and the marketing mix strategy.

-If the new product is approved, it will be passed to the technical and marketing development stage.
+5. Product Development: If the new product is approved, it will be passed to the technical and marketing development stage.
 This is when a prototype or a limited production model will be created.
-This means you can investigate exact design & specifications and any manufacturing methods, but also gives something tangible for consumer testing, for feedback on specifics like look, feel and packaging for example.
+This means you can investigate exact design & specifications and any manufacturing methods, but also gives something tangible for consumer testing, for feedback on specifics like the look, feel, and packaging for example.

 6. Test Marketing: After designing, the next step is testing the product in the market.
 The term ‘test marketing’ is also sometimes called ‘Field-testing’.
 The word ‘test’ means examination or trial.
 Test marketing, thus, means testing the product in the market before the product is commercialized on a large scale.
 This is done with a view to understanding the market and the marketing considerations like the nature of competition, nature of demand, and the consumers’ needs, etc.